 Tascam initiatives for high-quality mic preamps

-All of our products are tested and adjusted repeatedly to ensure the top sound quality Tascam is known for.
+All of our products are tested and adjusted repeatedly to ensure the high sound quality Tascam is known for.
 Therefore, adjusting constants and using thin-film resistors, or filters to reduce power supply noise and other interference are just some of the many know-how skills we have taken to improve the distortion rate and signal-to-noise values.

 Today, we have three different circuit architectures implemented in our products.